-We teach writing through the Talk for Writing approach, developed by Pie Corbett.
+Our English lessons are supported by the Talk for Writing approach, a programme developed by Pie Corbett.
 The aim is to develop imaginative, creative and effective writers, who are able to independently write for a variety of audiences and purposes.
 Throughout the year the children will cover non-fiction, fiction and poetry texts.

 Talk for Writing enables children to imitate the key language they need, before they try reading and analysing it.
 Through fun activities that help them rehearse the tune of the language they need, followed by shared writing to show them how to craft their writing, children are helped to write in the same style.
 A key feature is that children internalise the language structures needed to write through ‘talking the text’ as well as close reading to analyse it.
 The approach moves from dependence towards independence, with the teacher using shared and guided teaching to develop the ability in children to write creatively and powerfully.